LunarG/VulkanTools/CONTRIBUTING.md

 * Please read and adhere to the style and process [guidelines ](#coding-conventions-and-formatting) enumerated below.
 * Please base your fixes on the main branch.
 SDK branches are generally not updated except for critical fixes needed to repair an SDK release.
 * The resulting Pull Request will be assigned to a repository maintainer.
-It is the maintainer's responsibility to ensure the Pull Request passes the Google/LunarG internal CI processes.
+It is the maintainer's responsibility to ensure the Pull Request passes the LunarG internal CI processes.
 Once the Pull Request has been approved and is passing internal CI, a repository maintainer will merge the PR.